GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/configuring_a_scaling_study.rst

     $ ramble on
     $ ramble workspace analyze

-**NOTE**: Since you changed the package definition for GROMACS, it will be recompiled (unless you compiled it outside of Ramble) during the ``ramble workspace setup`` command.
-This will likely take longer than changing experiments and performing setup again.

 This creates a ``results`` file in the root of the workspace that contains extracted figures of merit.
 If the experiments were successful, this file will show the following results: